Fastpitch softball: Controversies

-Olympic Involvement
+Olympic involvement

 Many countries have expressed interest in the addition of softball especially to the Olympic games, with collegiate softball and semi-professional games growing.

 Olympic level softball was on the Summer Olympic program from 1996 to 2008.
 The sport of softball was later removed from the programme for 2012 and 2016, but was slated to be re-added for the 2020 Summer Olympics.
 Along with softball, the International Olympic Committee (IOC) had added baseball, skateboarding, karate, sports climbing, and surfing to the Summer Olympic games.
 The IOC expressed consideration of the youth focus and increasing interest in the newly added sports.

 Originally scheduled to take place from July to August 2020, the 2020 Summer Olympics was postponed in March 2020 and pushed forward to 2021 as a result of the COVID-19 pandemic.

-In August 2021, the International Olympic Committee announced that softball would not be part of the 2024 Paris Olympics.
+In August 2021, the IOC announced that softball would not be part of the 2024 Paris Olympics.

+Technique

-Pitching technique
+Pitching

 Softball pitchers at any level require a level of accuracy with their pitches.
 An accurate pitch is achieved through different techniques which help the pitcher to maintain a certain consistency of body weight and balance.
 The pitch starts with the grip and ends with a follow through after the ball is released from the hand of the pitcher.
 An accurate pitch requires skill in six areas: the grip, stance, windup, stride, release and follow through.